KHAWARIZMIX/Flutter-Onboarding-Isar/README.md

 └── widgets
     └── user_avatar.dart
 ```
-Note: /pages content not used by default.
+Note: The contents inside the /pages directory are not used by default.
 ---

 ## ✅ Requirements